thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Feel free to skip to the last section for practical strategic tips if you don't want to read the analysis below.

-## Rules and Terminology
+## Rules of NLH

+This section provides the rules for the _full_ No-limit Hold'em (NLH) game.
+This is not the simplified game we are analyzing, but the rules are included for the reader's context.

-Rules -- We'll restrict ourselves to two player No-Limit Hold'em, where both players are dealt 2 cards, and there are up to 5 community cards in the middle.
+NLH Rules -- In two player No-Limit Hold'em, both players are dealt 2 cards, and there are up to 5 community cards in the middle.
 You make 5-card hands with your private cards and the community cards, and you win by either making the best 5-card hand or by making the opponent fold.
 There are 4 rounds of betting-- preflop, flop, turn, and river.
 After the preflop round, 3 cards are dealt out (the flop), and the flop betting round commences.
 After this, the 4th card (the turn card) comes, followed by a betting round.
 Finally, the 5th  card (the river card) is dealt, followed by one final round of betting.

+## Useful Terminology

 Position -- you have position when you act after your opponent.
 This is an advantage because you can see what they do before making your decision.